 STEP 1: First, we’ll run the setup.exe from the newer installation media.
 Refer to the Alignex Guide to Downloading SOLIDWORKS Installation Media if needed.

-Step 2: On the welcome screen, select the Individual option and then next.
+STEP 2: On the welcome screen, select the Individual option and then next.

 NOTE: This may be prepopulated from a previous install.

-Step 6: By clicking on Change from the previous screenshot, there will be an option for modifying the folder names for these paths.
+STEP 6: By clicking on Change from the previous screenshot, we’re given an option for modifying the folder names for these paths.
 We’ll choose to add the version year after the SOLIDWORKS Corp.
 Afterwards, click on Back to Summary to return to the previous window.